gneu77/rx-signals/README.md

 ## Getting started

-The impatiant reader may skip the terminology part and head on to [Directions](#directions).
+The impatient reader may skip the terminology part and head on to [Directions](#directions).

 ### Terminology <a name="terminology"></a>